wp-plugins/simplified-social-share/readme.txt

 == Description ==
 Just install this FREE plugin to enable Social Sharing on your WordPress site.
 This plugin is also compatible with WordPress multisite.

-See the <a href="http://wordpress.org/extend/plugins/loginradius-sharing-for-wordpress/screenshots">screenshot section</a> for visuals on social sharing features.
+See the <a href="http://wordpress.org/plugins/simplified-social-share/screenshots/">screenshot section</a> for visuals on social sharing features.

-Please see the detailed information about these features:
 = Social Sharing = Let users share your web contents on over 90 social networks resulting into dramatic increase in referral traffic.

 = Plugin Live Demo =